SBNSoftware/SBNSoftware.github.io/Operations/SBN_FD/ICARUS_Shadow_shift.md

     defined )

 Shadow shifts may be self-booked from the ECL calendar sloth.
-The sitting shifter should check if he/she is supposed to be replaced by a shadow shifter and inform the Run coordinator in case the shadow shifter person is not responding.
+The sitting shifter should check if they are supposed to be replaced by a shadow shifter and inform the Run coordinator in case the shadow shifter person is not responding.
 At the end of the shift, the sitting shifter must put update the ?date of last shift? column in the [Shadow shift